Tactics and methods surrounding the 2019–2020 Hong Kong protests: Art and music

 Protesters created derivative works and original artworks to promote upcoming protests, spread messages of unity and criticise the government.
 Protesters have also begun folding origami cranes named "freenix", which was viewed as the embodiment of peace and hope.
-Protesters also crowdfunded a 4-meter tall pro-democracy statue named Lady Liberty Hong Kong.
-The statue's design originates from the reverse delivery demonstrator's costume: wearing a yellow helmet, eye mask and a respirator; the right hand is holding an umbrella; the left hand is holding a flag which read "Liberate Hong Kong, the revolution of our times".
+Protesters also crowdfunded a 4-meter-tall pro-democracy statue named Lady Liberty Hong Kong.
+The statue's design originates from the reverse delivery demonstrator's costume: wearing a yellow helmet, eye mask, and respirator; the right hand is holding an umbrella; the left hand is holding a flag which reads "Liberate Hong Kong, the revolution of our times".
 The Pepe the Frog cartoon character has been widely used by pro-democracy protesters.
 This usage is not connected to the character's association with the alt-right in other parts of the world.

 A 1974 Christian hymn called "Sing Hallelujah to the Lord" has become the "unofficial anthem" of the anti-extradition protests as it was heard everywhere at the many protest sites during the early stage of the protests.
 "Do You Hear the People Sing", the unofficial anthem for the Umbrella Movement in 2014, has also resurfaced as a commonly sung song during the protest.
 A group of anonymous composers has written the song "Glory to Hong Kong", which became the theme of the protest and was regarded as Hong Kong's unofficial national anthem by protestors.
 On the same night, the song was also publicly sung at more than a dozen shopping malls across Hong Kong.

 Some protesters have waved the United States flag in support of the prospective introduction of the Hong Kong Human Rights and Democracy Act, a bill proposed by the US Congress.
 Others have waved a Union Jack as well as the Flag of the Republic of China and even South Africa.
 The Dragon and Lion flag used by Hong Kong during the colonial era can also be seen during the protests, though its usage has often been disputed.

 Protesters also created the wilted or bloodied bauhinia flower flag, which was modified from the Hong Kong regional flag.
 A black and white version of the Hong Kong flag, referred to as "Black Bauhinia", has also been seen in protests.
 Protesters have also created the Chinazi flag by combining the flag of People's Republic of China and the flag of the Nazi Party to draw comparisons between the two.
 Variations include golden stars forming the Nazi swastika on a red background and Nazi swastikas replacing the golden stars on the Chinese flag.